 ARCH 6 ARCHITECTURAL DELINEATION

 This course is a study of drawing and sketching as a communication tool in the field of environmental design.
 It includes the development of basic skills in architectural illustration and proper use of various drawing media.

-Prerequisite: ARCH 5 or concurrent enrollment; DRA 1
+Prerequisite: DRA 1